kananbayramli/kananbayramli/README.md

 👋 Hello there!
 I'm Kanan, a passionate backend developer with a love for crafting efficient and scalable software solutions.

-🚀 In my journey as a developer, I've had the opportunity to delve deep into the world of backend development, specializing in technologies such as [.NET, C#, ASPNET CORE, EF CORE, ADONET, MSSQL].
+🚀 In my journey as a developer, I've had the opportunity to delve deep into the world of backend development, specializing in technologies such as .NET, C#, ASPNET CORE, EF CORE, ADONET, MSSQL .
 I thrive in environments where I can leverage my skills to architect robust systems, optimize database performance, and design scalable APIs.

 💻 I'm proficient in writing clean, maintainable code and have a knack for problem-solving.
 Whether it's optimizing algorithms for performance or debugging intricate issues, I enjoy the challenges that come with building software.

 📫 Want to connect or collaborate?
-Feel free to reach out to me on [https://www.linkedin.com/in/kanan-bayram].
+Feel free to reach out to me on https://www.linkedin.com/in/kanan-bayram .
 I'm always open to interesting projects, discussions, and opportunities to learn and grow.

 <!--
 **kananbayramli/kananbayramli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.